It is with regret that we have decided not to run with our workshop programme at La Estrellita in Órgiva in March 2018. Read More …

 Judging photography: how we can read photographs through lines, implied shapes and body language.

 Preparing for our “Joy of Seeing” photography workshops in the Ariège, I spent a weekend in November 2014 making acquaintance with my hosts Giles and Louise Nevill at Manzac d’en Bas An hour south from Toulouse Blagnac airport, Manzac d’en Bas is a tradition French rural farmhouse set in rolling pastoral countryside with extensive views […]

 La Alpujarra in Spain, the southern slopes of the Sierra Nevada, is one of the world’s great places for lenticular wave clouds.
 Riding the Sierra wave is a wonderful highlight of our “Joy of Seeing” photography weeks, if we’re in luck.
 The week was worth it for that one hour alone

 “Touching the Light” photographer Ken Scott explains why he has presented his headline presentation for the last time and is reworking his lecture portfolio.

 Ken’s new exhibition “Extraordinarily Ordinary” opens today at Horsham Museum and runs until 28th June.
 Admission is free.

-BodyMind Institute visionary Keith Beasley talks to Ken Scott, author of Photographing Changing Light about the inner journey of photography: how the best photos are about ‘being’ in the right place at the right time, by being aware, mindful and present in the moment.
-By being immersed in a landscape, yet aware enough to press the shutter, so the scene is captured . . .
+BodyMind Institute visionary Keith Beasley talks to Ken Scott, author of Photographing Changing Light about the inner journey of photography: about being aware, mindful and present; being in the right place at the right time.

 Over five and a half years and 2000 consecutive days, I have seen many photographers start a 365 Project with enthusiasm, only to falter and stop short of that end of year target.
 So what gets in the way?
 What stops you?
 What excuses do you make?